-Ukcaravans4hire.com Limited, a company registered in England, with company number: 7061010 and registered office address of Unit 12, Dyson Wood Way, Bradley Business Park, Huddersfield, West Yorkshire, HD2 1GN, (referred to as “Ukcaravans4hire.com” "we", "us" or "our" in this privacy notice) is the data controller in relation to your personal data.
+Ukcaravans4hire.com Limited, a company registered in England, with company number: 7061010 of Unit 12, Dyson Wood Way, Bradley Business Park, Huddersfield, West Yorkshire, HD2 1GN, (referred to as “Ukcaravans4hire.com” "we", "us" or "our" in this privacy notice) is the primary data controller in relation to your personal data.
 This means that we are responsible for your personal data.

-We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights please contact Gareth Irving.
+We have a Data Protection Officer who is responsible for making sure we follow our own rules and who you can ask questions directly.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights please contact our DPO using the details below:

 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 Changes to the privacy notice and your duty to inform us of changes